TarandeepNandhra/bankTechTest/README.md

 ## Instructions
 - Clone the repo
 - run `npm i` to install dependencies
-- run `npm test` to run tests
+- run `npm test` to run unit and feature tests
-- To check coverage open index.html in coverage directory
+- To check coverage open index.html in coverage directory (100%)

-- To manually test code in a console, open test.html (Feature test is automated also)
+## Dependencies
+- Jasmine for unit testing
+- ESlint for linting
+- Karma for running tests
+- Istanbul for coverage
+- Travis for CI

 ## Implementation